 One 2013 study shows promise regarding Black Seed Oil and liver health.
 Supplementing with Black Seed Oil was shown to be liver protective.
 It reduced liver damage as a result of disease complications in rats.
 At this time, no studies have been done on supplementation in humans and liver health.

 Studies also show that Black Seed Oil may help with obesity.
 Research uncovered a significant decrease in body weight when using black seed oil as a supplement.
 Additionally, a decrease in hip and weight circumference was recorded.
 That considered, black seed oil could be considered as part of a weight loss plan as a supporting supplement.

 There have been a few studies that also confirm the antibacterial effect of black seed oil.
 Adding black seed oil as a daily part of your routine could protect against certain bacteria and help you ward off illness.

 Black Seed Oil and Asthma

 Black seed oil may also be helpful with symptoms of asthma.
 Participants in a study who were administered capsules containing black seed showed significant improvements on an asthma control test.
 This could be due to it’s anti-inflammatory properties.
 This could also be beneficial to use during illness for it’s support of healthy lung function.

 What does Black Seed Oil Taste Like?

-Black seed oil tastes herby.
-It’s not a particularly overwhelming taste.
-It is easily mixed in to beverages like coffee, tea, or a smoothie.
-My favourite way to take it in decaf green tea with a little bit of good quality honey.
+My favourite way to consume it is in decaf green tea with a little bit of Manuka honey.